 “If there’s a hole in the heart, a patch has to take the full mechanical stress,” he said.
 “It can’t degrade too fast, but it also can’t degrade too slow, because it would end up becoming scar tissue.
 We want to avoid that.”

-Seokwon Pok, a Rice research scientist in Jacot’s lab, is lead author of the paper.
-Co-authors are research scientist Flavia Vitale, graduate student Omar Benavides and former postdoctoral researcher Shannon Eichmann, all of Rice.
-Pasquali is chair of Rice’s Department of Chemistry and a professor of chemical and biomolecular engineering, of materials science and nanoengineering and of chemistry.
-Jacot is an assistant professor of bioengineering at Rice, director of the Pediatric Cardiac Bioengineering Laboratory at the Congenital Heart Surgery Service at Texas Children’s and an adjunct assistant professor at Baylor College of Medicine.
+Seokwon Pok, a Rice research scientist in Jacot’s lab, is the lead author of the paper.
+Co-authors are research scientist Flavia Vitale, graduate student Omar Benavides, and former postdoctoral researcher Shannon Eichmann, all of Rice.
+Pasquali is chair of Rice’s Department of Chemistry and a professor of chemical and biomolecular engineering, of materials science and nanoengineering, and of chemistry.
+Jacot is an assistant professor of bioengineering at Rice, director of the Pediatric Cardiac Bioengineering Laboratory at the Congenital Heart Surgery Service at Texas Children’s, and an adjunct assistant professor at Baylor College of Medicine.